ScriptBasic/WinPBX/docs/Complex Numbers Procedures.md

 Uses the cartesian components (x,y) to set the real and imaginary parts of the complex number.

 ```
-PROPERTY CSet (BYVAL x AS DOUBLE, BYVAL y AS DOUBLE)
+FUNCTION CSet (BYVAL x AS DOUBLE, BYVAL y AS DOUBLE) AS _complex
 ```

 | Parameter  | Description |